idymko/udacity_repo/README.md

 * git checkout -b develop: You want to both create a new branch called develop and move to it.
 * git push --set-upstream origin develop: You make changes to your develop branch.
 You add and commit your changes.
 Now you would like your branch to be available on your remote repository (on Github).
 * git branch -d develop: Consider you have opened a pull request and it has been reviewed and merged into master.
 You now would like to remove the local version of the branch.

+## Git log
+* git log: View the log history
+* git checkout bc90f2cbc9dc4e802b46e7a153aa106dc9a88560: revert to a commit
+* git checkout develop: switch to develop branch
+* git merge --no-ff friend_groups: Merge the friend_groups branch into the develop branch
+* git push origin develop: Push your changes to the remote repository